srini047/TechAnalogyWorkshop/MinorProject-1/Readme.md

 ***Answer:*** In Regression the Best-Fit line is the one where the sum of distance between the Best-Fit Line and Data Points is minimum is called the Line of Best-Fit.
 The distance has to be minimum because only then the Loss Functon will reduce and we can have a more better model.

 But in the case of Classification, the Best-Fit Line is the one where the Distance between the Best-Fit line and the Data points have to be maximum.
 The reason is that as the distance increases the Classification becomes easier and we can have a better model and predict correctly if a new data-point enters.

+**Question 4: Explain multivariant linear regression using a real-life example.**

+***Answer:*** It is a supervised ML Algorithm which uses multiple data-variables for Analysis.
+It is similar to Multiple Regression but an extension of it where one dependent variable and many independent variables are used to build the model and predict the output.
+There are various real-world examples like if we want to predict the price of the house we consider diferent factors like (area, location, no.of rooms, floors, facilitied) independent variables and (price) dependent variable.
+Then if we want to know the users interest we look into users past history which contains various data-variables and taking that into consideration we come to a conclusion regarding users interest.
+These are a few examplea but there are many which is difficult to list all of them.